rabia19/cst-shop/README.md

 ## WEEK 4
 * The main page's design is finished✔
 * Started making the backend on php and finishing other pages
+## WEEK 5
+* Finished the website
+* Met with clients, presented and received payment